JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-Protocol-Processors.md

   dnr:type "VDS.RDF.TripleStore" .
 ```

-For information on how to configure Triple Stores see [[UserGuide/Configuration/Triple Stores|Configuration API - Triple Stores]].
+For information on how to configure Triple Stores see [[Configuration API - Triple Stores|UserGuide-Configuration-Triple-Stores]].

 Alternatively you may use the `dnr:usingDataset` property to connect it to a Dataset instead.
-See [[UserGuide/Configuration/SPARQL Datasets|Configuration API - Datasets]] for details.
+See [[Configuration API - Datasets|UserGuide-Configuration-SPARQL-Datasets]] for details.
 If both `dnr:usingDataset` and `dnr:usingStore` are present then `dnr:usingDataset` has priority and the value of `dnr:usingStore` is ignored.

 ## Generic Protocol Processor